Specimen Collection: Sputum - CE

 - Verify the correct patient using two identifiers.

-- Provide the patient with the appropriate sterile specimen container.
-Instruct him or her not to touch the inside of the container.
+- Provide the patient with the appropriate sterile container for specimen collection.
+Instruct the patient not to touch the inside of the container.

 Rationale: Touching the inside of the sterile container may compromise the laboratory test results.